ugurdogrusoz/visuall/doc/DG.md

 ## Default Preferences

-"appDefaultPreferences" section stores the default for all sorts of settings.
+"appPreferences" section stores the default for all sorts of settings.
 For instance, while some applications would prefer to show the Overview Window by default, others might not.
 These values can be found inside [the settings component](../src/app/operation-tabs/settings-tab/settings-tab.component.ts).
 These settings are injected to Visu*all* dynamically.
 Thus, when you make a change in a setting from the description file, you should observe the associated change in the graphical user interface upon reload of the web page.

 <p align="center">
     <img src="image/settings.png" width="407"/>